 Name

 Position (Title)

 Company Name

 Company Address

+± •

 Phone Number

+:

-Advisory Committee Member: YES NO
+Advisory Committee Member: YES NO :

-Years of hands-on collision repair and refinish experience:

-igh school graduate or equivalent: YES SE Collision Repair & Refinish Certification NO s (recommended):

-INTEGRATED ACADEMIC SKILLS RECOGNITION (OPTIONAL)

-Note: For more information, refer to the Integrated Academic Skills Recognition page in the Policies Section.
+INTEGRATED ACADEMIC SKILLS RECOGNITION (OPTIONAL) Note: For more information, refer to the Integrated Academic Skills Recognition page in the Policies Section.

-Program Name

-Collision Repair & Refinish Instructor(s) to be recognized:

-Academic areas and instructors to be recognized:

-English Approved Yes No Instructor Name

-Mathematics Approved Yes No Instructor Name

-Science Approved Yes No Instructor Name

-1. Is there coordination between the collision repair and refinish program and the academic department(s) for planning, developing, and teaching applied academics to collision repair students?
+Pro Program Name Co Collision Repair & Refinish Instructor(s) to be recognized: Ac ademic areas and instructors to be recognized: E nglish Approved M Iathematics Approved Tyes No Instructor Name So cience Approved Yes No Instructor Name 2.
+Is there coordination between the collision repair and refinish program and the academic department(s) for planning, developing, and teaching applied academics to collision repair students? activities?
+3. Do collision and academic instructor's team teach collision repair students? \[\sum Yes \sum No \] 4.

-Yes [No ------- ----

-- 2. How often do the automotive and academic instructors meet to plan and coordinate classroom activities? - 3.
-Do collision and academic instructor's team teach collision repair students? - 4.
 Are collision and academic instructors actively involved with collision student organizations, activities, or competitions?

-Yes No ----- ----

-- 5. Are students given academic credit for their technical classes? - 6.
+5. Are students given academic credit for their technical classes?
+Yes No 6.
 If applicable, did the program use the Integrated Academic Skills manual for Collision Repair & Refinish Technicians to integrate academic and technical skills student activities?
-Yes No